MNMdiagnostics/nextflow-k8s-operator/README.md

 with `kubectl delete -f hello.yaml`.
 (NOTE: if the pipeline has saved any artifacts to the persistent volume, they will be safe!)

+### Restarting the launch

+It may happen that your job fails (for example, due to misconfiguration or an I/O problem).
+Or, in a cloud setting, your driver pod may "disappear" when a node is shut down.
+In these cases, it is possible to relaunch the computations (in the latter case the relaunch will be done automatically), but if you don't want to lose the work so far, you should make sure that the following settings are in your YAML file (see the next section for the details):
+- `"-resume"` must be in `nextflow.args`,
+- Nextflow home (`NXF_HOME` environment variable) must be in a persistent location (e.g., on the PVC).

 ## Configuring your pipelines

 As has been mentioned, both the configuration of the computational pipeline